 Wait, Donut Day is a Real Thing?

-Sure, did you think this was just a silly holiday started by donut chains?
-(Because we did at first.)
-National Donut Day has been an official observance since 1938, when it was started by the Salvation Army to recognize their volunteers who had served donuts to soldiers overseas in World War I, and to raise money for the needy.
-Though the celebrations now revolve around the toroidal sweet, you can still donate your daily donut savings to your favorite charity.
+That's right, National Donut Day dates back to 1938, when it was started by the Salvation Army to recognize their volunteers who had served donuts to soldiers overseas in World War I, and to raise money for the needy.
+So maybe you can keep your favorite charity in mind when thinking about what to do with the money you saved on donuts that day.

 So how will you celebrate National Donut Day this year?
 Regular or filled?
+Will you opt for freebies, or will you venture to even make your own?
 Let us know in the comments section below.